FamilySearch/gedcomx-java/README.md

 Here's some snippets of what the dependency declarations might look like in some of the most common build systems.
 Note that these snippets declare a dependency on the [`gedcomx-model`](./gedcomx-model) artifact, but you may want to declare dependencies on
 `gedcomx-fileformat` or `gedcomx-rs-client` or whatever.

+##### Finding the Latest Version

+To find the latest version of the libraries, [read the Maven Metadata](https://repository-gedcom.forge.cloudbees.com/release/org/gedcomx/gedcomx-parent/maven-metadata.xml) and use the "release" version.

 #### Maven